United Way of Central and Northeastern Connecticut

 How to Apply

-United Way of Central and Northeastern Connecticut does not have a publicly accessible online application portal for community organizations seeking funding.
-The organization operates through a strategic partnership model where partner agencies are selected through a rigorous evaluation process.
+United Way of Central and Northeastern Connecticut does not have a publicly accessible online application portal for community organisations seeking funding.
+The organisation operates through a strategic partnership model where partner agencies are selected through a rigorous evaluation process.

-According to their website, "staff and volunteers rigorously study and personally monitor each organization that receives United Way funding."
-Organizations that receive United Way Community Impact grant funds are designated as strategic partners.
+According to their website, "staff and volunteers rigorously study and personally monitor each organisation that receives United Way funding."
+Organisations that receive United Way Community Impact grant funds are designated as strategic partners.

 To Inquire About Partnership Opportunities: